-Carolina Journal is a pioneer in nonprofit journalism, having published hundreds of articles on politics, education, health care, regulations, crime, taxes, and other issues since its founding in 1991.
-CJ, with a statewide print circulation of more than 45,000, covers state government and the General Assembly, including not only news and investigative stories but also commentary and analysis.
+Carolina Journal is a pioneer in nonprofit journalism, having published thousands of articles on politics, education, health care, regulations, crime, taxes, and other issues since its founding in 1991.
+CJ, with a statewide print circulation of more than 55,000, covers state government and the General Assembly, including not only news and investigative stories but also commentary and analysis.

 The print Carolina Journal is augmented by Carolina Journal Online, which offers daily news, commentary, and analysis of North Carolina politics and policy.
-During calendar year 2016, Carolina Journal Online averaged 5,000 visits and 9,000 page views monthly.
+During calendar year 2016, Carolina Journal Online served more than 400,000 unique visitors and had more than 1 million pageviews.

 CJ reporters and editors are active on a host of social media outlets, including Facebook, Twitter, and the John Locke Foundation’s statewide Locker Room blog.
 They also appear on numerous radio and television programs as sources for interviews or commentary on events in the news.